Top of Page

 For missing grades, contact your faculty or instructor.

-Your Mid-Year SAP Report alerts you that you are not making SAP in your program of study for the current academic year.
+Your mid-year SAP review notice alerts you that you are in danger of failing SAP in your program of study for the current academic year.
 We recommend that you contact your academic advisor to discuss strategies for meeting NSU's annual SAP requirements.

-A student who has failed SAP is ineligible to receive any federal and state financial aid for the following academic year.
-A student may have financial aid eligibility reinstated after the next annual evaluation provided the student has successfully met all SAP requirements.
-Tuition and fee charges for the following academic year are the responsibility of the student.
+If you have failed SAP you are ineligible to receive any federal and state financial aid for the following academic year.
+You may have financial aid eligibility reinstated after the next annual evaluation provided you successfully meet all SAP requirements during that year.
+Future year tuition and fee charges will be your responsibility while you work toward regaining your financial aid eligibility.

-In extenuating circumstances, students may appeal the denial of student financial assistance by submitting a completed SAP Appeal Form.
+If you have experienced extenuating circumstances beyond your control, you may appeal the denial of student financial aid by submitting a completed SAP Appeal Form.
 For more information on the SAP Appeal process, visit the SAP Appeal and Academic Plan.

 Return to top of page